e-lab/GameNet/README.md

 [![Watch the video](https://img.youtube.com/vi/FO8I7g8z_Jw/hqdefault.jpg)](
 https://youtu.be/FO8I7g8z_Jw)

-Shown below are plots comparing performance of the Intrinsic Curiosity Model (ICM) in various mazes built in VizDoom, particularly assessing performance in mazes with various textured walls in different rooms versus uniform textures amongst rooms in mazes.
+Shown below are plots comparing performance of the Intrinsic Curiosity Model (ICM) in various mazes built in VizDoom, particularly assessing performance in mazes with varied texture walls in different rooms versus uniform textures between rooms in mazes.
 In each maze, there is a target for the model, which is controlling a character in the game, to find.
 A model being able to consistently and repeatedly “solve” the maze is signified if the respective plot line converges to the score of 1.
 Data plot lines are performance averaged over a minimum of 8 runs of a given network in a given scenario.
-The line plot indicates the average of the testing score across all of the runs, while the shaded area surrounding the line plot is the standard error associated with the average score.
-Figure 6 illustrates a comparison of a standard A2C network and the ICM model testing on the 1 room scenario.
+The line plot indicates the average of the testing score across all of the runs, while the shaded area surrounding the line plot is one standard error associated with the average score.
+Figure 6 illustrates a comparison of a standard A2C network and the ICM testing on the 1 room scenario.
 Both models display roughly the same behavior and training steps needed to reach convergence.

 <img src="https://github.com/e-lab/GameNet/blob/master/images/A2C%2C%20ICM%201%20Room.PNG" height="450" width="750">

 Figure 6.
-Standard A2C vs ICM Model Performance in 1 Room Scenario
+Standard A2C vs ICM Performance in 1 Room Scenario

-Figures 7 and 9 illustrate an A2C network testing performance on the 2 room and 3 room environments, both the uniformly textured and varied textured versions.
-The results indicate that in both of the environments, the network is able to train slightly faster towards convergence when placed in the varied texture version of the mazes over the uniform textured ones.
-This indicates that the A2C network intuitively trains to leverage variations in the environment that the ICM model attempts to exploit moreso.
+Figures 7 and 9 illustrate an A2C network testing performance on the 2 room and 3 room environments, with both the uniformly textured and varied textured versions.
+The results indicate that in both of the environments, the network is able to train slightly faster towards convergence when placed in the varied texture version of the mazes over the uniform ones.
+This indicates that the A2C network intuitively trains to leverage new states and features that it discovers in the environment.

-Figures 8 and 10 similarly demonstrate the ICM model's performance in the same respective environments.
+Figures 8 and 10 similarly demonstrate the ICM's performance in the same respective environments.

 <img src="https://github.com/e-lab/GameNet/blob/master/images/A2C%202%20Rooms.PNG" height="450" width="750">

 Figure 7.
+Standard A2C
-Standard A2C Model Performance in 2 Room Scenarios
+Performance in 2 Room Scenarios

 <img src="https://github.com/e-lab/GameNet/blob/master/images/ICM%202%20Rooms.PNG" height="450" width="750">

 Figure 8.
-ICM Model Performance in 2 Room Scenarios
+ICM Performance in 2 Room Scenarios

 <img src="https://github.com/e-lab/GameNet/blob/master/images/A2C%203%20Rooms.PNG" height="450" width="750">

 Figure 9.
-Standard A2C Model Performance in 3 Room Scenarios
+Standard A2C Performance in 3 Room Scenarios

 <img src="https://github.com/e-lab/GameNet/blob/master/images/ICM%203%20Rooms.PNG" height="450" width="750">

 Figure 10.
-ICM Model Performance in 3 Room Scenarios
+ICM Performance in 3 Room Scenarios

 Shown below in Table 1 is a summary of the results displayed in Figures 6-10 for the 1, 2, and 3 Room Scenarios.
 The performance column values are the approximate number of training steps requiring for a given network to converge to the mean test score value of 1 for the given evaluation scenario (lower value is better).
-The percent change column characterizes the differences in performance of the A2C and ICM networks on the same scenario.
 The performances highlighted in green indicate the network that converged faster to solve a given scenario more efficiently.
 In the case of the 1 Room and 2 Room scenarios, the performance of A2C and ICM are rather comparable, while the 3 Room scenarios highlight ICM's better exploratory capacity in a larger maze.
-Between the varied texture and uniform texture environments, the performances of ICM show that the model excels moreso in environments with high variability.
-Even the standard A2C model tends to perform better in the varied texture environments relative to the uniform texture ones, indicating the ICM model manages to exploit the tendency of A2C to explore new and different states of environments.
+Between the varied texture and uniform texture environments, the performances of ICM show that the model excels moreso in environments with high variability in the feature space.
+Even the standard A2C model tends to perform better in the varied texture environments relative to the uniform texture ones, indicating the ICM manages to increase the tendency of A2C to explore new and different states of environments.

 | Scenario Type | Network Type | Performance (training steps) |
 | ------------- | ------------- | ------------- |